Craig Carpenter says he is not the jack-of-all-trades, he’s the master of one—and that suits him just fine.

 All in the family

 Nothing is worse during a Minnesota winter than having to get your windows replaced.
-Gusting winds and freezing temperatures are enough to make any contractor pull their hair out and swear like a sailor while trying to get a window to fit.
+Gusting winds and freezing temperatures are enough to make any contractor swear like a sailor while trying to get a window to fit.

-Having worked at another remodeling company early on in their careers, the three brothers decided to take matters into their own hands and start their own business and craft their own solutions.
-Their chosen approach?
-To divide and conquer.
+Having worked at another remodeling company early on in their careers, the three brothers decided to take matters into their own hands and start their own business.

 Chad focused on marketing and lead generation; Craig headed up sales; Kevin took on manufacturing and installation questions; while Corinne handled the books.
 In no time, they roped in their brother-in-law who owned a manufacturing plant close by.
 With a couple of clever business partnerships with the Ohio-based siding company Alside, and Lindsay Windows, they became a supplier to themselves and a strategic reseller to others in the construction industry.
 One major advantage was that they could buy in bulk when their competitors could not, Carpenter says.